Sad Woman, Happy Coffee

 Even if it's just the coffee.

-Oh, and that "sleek little number" I picked out to replace everything?
+Oh, and that "sleek little number" I picked out earlier?

-In my fog, I re-purchased the exact same machine we had before.
+In my fog, I bought the exact same machine we'd already had.

-So now, we're back to two coffee makers again, now sitting on boughie little pull-out trays.
+So now we're back to two coffee machines again, now perched side-by-side on bougie little pull-out trays.

-He’s got his budget brew, and I’ve got my Keurig and an unopened bag of Sumatra stored away, ready to go if I need it in a pinch.
+He’s got his budget brew, and I’ve got my Keurig, but now there's an emergency bag of Sumatra tucked away for when it all goes sideways again.
 Forewarned is forearmed and all that.

-And a husband who's never going to let me forget he was right on this one.
+And a husband who will never let me forget he was right about this.

 Damn it.

-- If you like humor as resistance, pair it with Don’t Let the Bastards Win.
+- If humor-as-resistance is your thing, read Don’t Let the Bastards Win.

-- For the deeper survival arc, see Beautiful Lies.
+- For the deeper survival arc, go to Beautiful Lies.